jekyll/jekyll/docs/_docs/structure.md

       </td>
       <td>
         <p>
-          Provided that the file has a <a href="/docs/frontmatter/">YAML Front Matter</a> section, it will be transformed by Jekyll.
+          Provided that the file has a <a href="/docs/front-matter/">front matter</a> section, it will be transformed by Jekyll.
 The same will happen for any <code>.html</code>, <code>.markdown</code>,
           <code>.md</code>, or <code>.textile</code> file in your site’s root
           directory or directories not listed above.